 6.1 Solo Events – Basic Policy

 The SCCA has established rules for, and scheduled a program of, two types of Solo events: Solo and SoloTrials.
 These rules reflect the basic policies of the Club as adopted by the Board of Directors to satisfy the needs and pleasures of its members.
-Solo Trials Events are higher speed Solo events that are generally run on flat expansive pavement with very minimal fixed objects present on course to minimize hazards, such as airport factilities, automotive test factilities, or very large parking areas.
+Solo Trials Events are higher speed Solo events that are generally run on flat expansive pavement with very minimal fixed objects present on course to minimize hazards, such as airport facilities, automotive testfacilities, or very large parking areas.
 Solo Trials events can be characterized as an introductory program to the Road Racing Time Trials program.
 Solo Trials Events are pylon defined road courses with speeds in excess of those currently allowed in the Solo program, but are more limited than those allowed for the Time Trials program.
 All SCCA Solo Trials Events are governed by the current SCCA National Solo Rules and must be sanctioned by SCCA.
 Solo Events are run on courses that emphasize the driver’s ability and his/her car’s handling and agility, rather than speed or power.
 All SCCA Solo events are governed by the current SCCA National Solo rules and must be sanctioned by SCCA.
 These are considered non-speed events.
-Please refer to current edition of the National Solo Rules, Insurance Handbook, and FasTrack for further details on Solo and Solo Trials events.
+Please refer to current edition of the National Solo Rules, SCCA.com, and FasTrack for further details on Solo and Solo Trials events.

 6.5 Solo Events Sanction Procedures

 The specific requirements and procedures for Sanction are reviewed annually.
-Therefore, the current requirements and procedures are described in the current National Solo Rules and/or are included in the instruction portion of the current Sanction Application Form.
+Therefore, the current requirements and procedures are described in the current National Solo Rules and/or SCCA.com.

 6.6 Solo Events Safety and Insurance Regulations

-Refer to the current edition of the Naitional Solo Rules, Insurance Handbook, and FasTrack.
+Refer to the current edition of the National Solo RulesSCCA.com, and FasTrack.

 7. RALLY EVENTS ADMINISTRATION